trustpoliticsfear/trustpoliticsfear.github.io/_texts/The-World-Ive-Grown-Up-In.md

 Although the war on terror has not directly affected me, I know how alert people are towards threats and racism towards many people.
 I was going towards Martin Place on the day of the Lindt Café siege because I had to perform at Angel Place.
 The performance was quickly cancelled and we had to go on to the internet to check what was happening.
 Apart from that, the war on terror hasn't affected me.
 I have no memory of 9/11, but my parents have told me about it.

-## Tim, 17, male, North West Sydney, American-Australian, no religion
+## Tim, 17, male, North West Sydney, American-Australian, religion not stated

 I'm a little surprised by how unaffected I am by the war on terror.
 How normal it is.
 People who have become desensitized towards it, normalizing the issue in our life.